I get it, you want dating advice.

 Laughing, Standing Up for Yourself, and Good Dating Karma

-So there you have it: modern dating slang and tips.
+So there you have it: modern dating advice, slang, and tips.

 If you’ve found 21st-century love and dating as laughable as I do, then it’s time that we learn to laugh at it.